A Variety of Visiting Birds at Oyster Cove

 Out on the water, large rafts of ducks appear as they fly in to meet up with others.
 Life is safer in numbers!

-For two days I saw six Tundra Swan also hanging around.
+For two days I watched six Tundra Swan also hanging around.
 This pair were really photogenic even on a cloudy day when the snow showers were beginning.

 Our House Finch residents are always happily flying around, sometimes they like to watch me photograph other birds.
 It’s always a challenge to spin around and catch a shot of them before they take off.
 Got both the Mr & Mrs this time!